martijndeh/react-native-region-monitor/README.md

 #### `regionMonitor#addCircularRegion(center, radius, identifier)`
 - `center` `Object` The coordinate which defines the center location of the circular region.
 - `radius` `Integer` The radius of the region in meters.
-If the radius exceeds the maximum as defined by iOS, the radius is automatically clamped to the maximum value.
+If the radius exceeds the maximum as defined by the platform OS, the radius is automatically clamped to the maximum value.
 - `identifier` `String` A unique identifier of the region.

 This method creates a new region object and starts monitoring the region.
 Monitored regions are persisted between app launches.
 This means you don't have to re-add regions every time your app starts.